 There are a couple factors you’ll need to consider when purchasing a whole-home humidifier.

-- Size—The humidifier’s size and capacity is based on gallons per day of operation.
-One way to determine what size you want is to take your total floor area and multiply it by the height of the ceiling.
+- Size—The size and capacity of a humidifier is based on gallons per day of operation.
+One way to determine what size you want is to take your total floor area and multiply it by the height of your ceiling.
 This will help determine how many gallons per hour you will need and be a guide as you assess your options.

 - Budget—There are initial costs when purchasing the humidifier equipment, but it’s important to also acknowledge how much money will go into operation and maintenance.
 There are many models that can help meet the needs in your home while keeping to a budget you are comfortable with.